ngoodger/nle-language-wrapper/README.md

 ### Installation

-To use the environment you can install from the PyPI.
+To use the environment you can install it directly from PyPI.
 ```
 pip install nle-language-wrapper
 ```

 ### Development

-For development on the environment clone the repository and install in development mode.
+For development on the wrapper clone the repository and install it in development mode.
 ```
 git clone https://github.com/ngoodger/nle-language-wrapper --recursive
 pip install -e ".[dev]"
 ```
-To update the library with changes to the C++ recompile by running
+To update the library with changes to the C++ code recompile by running
 ```
 python -m setup develop
 ```